s-hub404/Journey-to-Data-Science/README.md

 Studied about Statistical concepts like Central limit theorem, Chebyshev's inequality, Covariance, it's modification Pearson CC and Spearman Rank CC, their properties.

+22 March 2021 :
+I have given myself time to study and prepare the concepts, worked hard my ways to learn Python, Statsistics, Tableau.
+The next one month I will commit myself to commit the changes in Git and keep working on my projects.
+Yes, there is stil lot to learn but more so it is equally important to apply this knowledge into actions.